 What are the eligibility requirements for Dual Credit /Dual Enrollment students?

-Students who are 16 years of age and still in high school must complete the Early College Enrollment Form, and meet assessment requirements by ACCUPLACER Placement Test or ACT/SAT scores.
+Students who are 16 years of age and still in high school must complete an RVC application and meet assessment requirements by ACCUPLACER Placement Test or ACT/SAT scores.
 Students who test at college level will be eligible for 100-level college credit courses. *If the student is under 16 years of age please refer to the Early Admission Packet.

 How do I sign up for Dual Credit or Dual Enrollment?
 What's the paperwork process?

 Please refer to our Early College Admissions page.

 All students must take the ACCUPLACER Placement Test or submit ACT/SAT scores.
 Students who prepare do better.
 For study guides and further information regarding testing please refer to the RVC Testing Center page or call (815) 921-2380.

 What placement test scores do I need in order to take college-level classes?

 |Sentence Skills (English)||76||19||510|

 Where do I send the paperwork / transcripts / ACT scores?

 Please send these items directly to the Early College office via fax, mail, or email.